 How employers benefit from the scheme

-In summary, you as a registered building and construction employer under the Building and Construction Industry Long Service Payments Act 1986 (BCILSP Act 1986) may be entitled to compensation for a payment you make to a worker under the Long Service Leave Act 1955 (LSL Act 1955).
+As a registered building and construction employer under the Building and Construction Industry Long Service Payments Act 1986 (BCILSP Act 1986), you may be entitled to compensation for a payment you make to a worker under the Long Service Leave Act 1955 (LSL Act 1955).

 Under NSW legislation, building and construction workers are covered by the BCILSP Act 1986 as well as the LSL Act 1955.

 The BCILSP Act 1986 gives building and construction workers working in NSW access to a portable benefit.
 However, workers who are employed for 10 years by the same employer also become entitled to long service leave from that employer under the LSL Act 1955.
-In some cases of termination, workers may be entitled to a proportional payment for long service leave if they have five or more years service with one employer.
+In some cases of termination, workers may be entitled to a proportional payment for long service leave if they have 5 or more years service with the same employer.

 Click here to access information from the Office of Industrial Relations on the LSL Act 1955.

-This means that workers may be entitled to a long service benefit under either Act.
-However, they can only be paid one long service benefit depending on which option they select.
+This means that workers may be entitled to a long service benefit under either act.
+However, they can only be paid 1 long service benefit depending on which option they select.

 Option 1: